plusmobileapps/espresso-kotlin-playground/docs/page-object-pattern.md

 # Page Object Pattern

-The page object pattern is a very popular design pattern when writing automation tests for minimizing code duplication and test code that is easy to maintain.
+The page object pattern is a very popular design pattern when writing automation tests helping minimize code duplication and test code that is easy to maintain.

 ## What is a page object